shutter-project/shutter/.github/ISSUE_TEMPLATE/bug_report.md

 #### Error output

-#### Extra information, such as Shutter version, operating system and ideas for how to solve:
+#### Extra information, such as Shutter version, display server in use (Xorg or Wayland), operating system and ideas for how to solve: